 Where should process servers be directed to serve the university with subpoenas, summonses, etc.?

 Can I retain outside counsel for a university matter?

-Can the Office of General Counsel represent or give legal advice to individual faculty members or students on non-university matters?
+Can the General Counsel represent or give legal advice to faculty, staff or students on non-university matters?